What does OPPS stand for in Medical Billing

 • Certain Medicare Part B services for hospital inpatients when Medicare cannot pay Part A

-• Community Mental Health Centers (CMHCs) partial hospitalization services and certain inpatient hospital services paid by Medicare Part B
+• Community Mental Health Centers (CMHCs) partial hospitalization services and certain inpatient hospital services paid for by Medicare Part B

 • Home Health Agency-furnished hepatitis B vaccines and their administration, splints, casts, and antigens for patients not under a home health plan of care or for hospice patients for treatment of non-terminal illness or related conditions